overbaard/overbaard/docs/admin-guide.md

 but will be grouped under a header.
 The header can be used to collapse/expand all the contained states at the same time.
 Note that when using `header` the states must be contiguous, no gaps are allowed.

-The 'In Progress' state has a wip limit of 10.
+The `In Progress` state has a wip limit of 10.
 If the state has more issue than that the column counts in the header will become red.